zantaku/Zantaku/README.md

 Your personal companion for anime watching and manga reading.
 Built with React native for the next generation of Otakus.

+*Download link can be found through the Zantaku website*

 ## ✨ Why Zantaku?

 We understand the struggle.
 Anime subscriptions are getting more expensive, and finding free alternatives can be risky with dodgy websites and apps that don't deliver the experience you want.
 Not to mention the hassle of tracking your progress in notepads or spreadsheets.